A two-phase free boundary problem for harmonic measure and uniform rectifiability: The two-phase problem in two-sided NTA domains

-To prove Theorem \ref{teoNTA} we will need to use the Christ-David cubes on a doubling space \cite{C,D} as generalized by Hyt\"onen and Martikainen \cite{HM2}.
+To prove Theorem \ref{teoNTA} we will need to use the David-Christ cubes on a doubling space \cite{C,D} as generalized by Hyt\"onen and Martikainen \cite{HM2}.
 The precise result we need is the following.

 \begin{theorem} For $c_{0}<1/1000$, the following holds.
 Let $c_{1}=1/500$ and $\Sigma$ be a metric space.
-For each $k\in\bZ$ there is a collection $\cD_{k}$ of ``cubes,'' which are Borel subsets of $\Sigma$ such that \begin{enumerate} \item $\Sigma=\bigcup_{Q\in \cD_{k}}Q$ for every $k$, \item if $Q,Q'\in \cD=\bigcup \cD_{k}$ and $Q\cap Q'\neq\varnothing$, then $Q\subseteq Q'$ or $Q'\subseteq Q$, \item for $Q\in \cD_{k}$, there is $\zeta_{Q}\in X_{k}$ so that if $B_{Q}=B(\zeta_{Q},5c_{0}^{k})$, then
+For each $k\in\bZ$ there is a collection $\cD_{k}$ of ``cubes,'' which are Borel subsets of $\Sigma$ such that \begin{enumerate} \item $\Sigma=\bigcup_{Q\in \cD_{k}}Q$ for every $k$, \item if $Q,Q'\in \cD=\bigcup \cD_{k}$ and $Q\cap Q'\neq\varnothing$, then $Q\subseteq Q'$ or $Q'\subseteq Q$, \item for $Q\in \cD_{k}$, there is {$\zeta_{Q}\in Q$} so that if $B_{Q}=B(\zeta_{Q},5c_{0}^{k})$, then

 \end{enumerate} \end{theorem}

 For $Q\in \cD_{k}$, define $\ell(Q)=5c_{0}^{k}$, so that $B_{Q}=B(\zeta_{Q},\ell(Q))$.
 Note that for $Q\in \cD_{k}$ and $Q'\in \cD_{m}$, we have $\ell(Q)/\ell(Q')=c_{0}^{k-m}$.
 Given a measure $\mu$, we denote $\Theta_\mu(Q) = \frac{\mu(Q)}{\ell(Q)^n}$.